2017 Thornton shooting

-On November 1, 2017, a shooting occurred at a Walmart Supercenter in Thornton, a suburb of Denver, Colorado.
+On November 1, 2017, a shooting occurred at a Walmart Supercenter in Thornton, a suburb of Denver, Colorado, United States.
 It was reported to have begun at 6:10 p.m.
 MT, resulting in three people killed.
 There was a nationwide manhunt for suspect Scott Allen Ostrem, 47.

 Shooting

 Witnesses said he had casually walked into the store and randomly began shooting at people.
 Ostrem then fled in a red Mitsubishi Mirage.
 Officer Victor Avila explained that the aftermath of the shooting was "mass chaos," as numerous people rushed out of the store.

 Just before 6:30 p.m.
 MT, Thornton police tweeted there were "multiple parties down" and instructed people to avoid the area.
 Just before 8:00 a.m.
 MT, Ostrem was arrested in Westminster near 72nd Avenue and Federal Boulevard, less than 10 miles (16 km) from the location of the shooting.
 A phone call to police led to his capture.